goldmansachs/obevo-kata/internal/doc/intro-quick-hackathon.md

 There are different themes that someone can address when contributing to Obevo.

-1) Core deployent engine: as mentioned earlier, the core deploy logic and ordering algorithm is the heart of what makes Obevo work.
+1) Core deployment engine: as mentioned earlier, the core deploy logic and ordering algorithm is the heart of what makes Obevo work.
 There are still fixes and improvements that can be done along those lines.